 Pannaipuram, Theni district, Tamil Nadu was the birthplace of Indian film composer, singer, songwriter, instrumentalist, conductor-arrange and lyricist, Illaiyaraaja.
-He was born on June 2nd 1943.
-At a young age, he learnt to play musical instruments under Dhanraj Master.
+He was born on June 2nd, 1943.
+At a young age, he learned to play musical instruments under Dhanraj Master.
 His actual name was Gnanathesikan which later became Ilaiyaraaaja as he entered the music industry.
 Ilaiyaraaja is a gold medalist in classical guitar.
-He completed his guitar course through distance learning channel from the Trinity College of Music, London.
+He completed his guitar course through a distance learning channel from the Trinity College of Music, London.
 He also received training for Carnatic music from T.V.
 Gopalakrishnan.

 It was the year 1975 when Panchu Arunachalam asked Ilaiyaraaja to compose the songs and film score for a Tamil film Annakkili.
 This was the first time when Tamil folk poetry was combined with popular western film music.
 With this Illaiyaraaja started gaining popularity as a film composer and film director down south throughout the 1980s.
 He worked with some well-known lyricists such as Kannadasan, Vaali, Vairamutthu, O.N.V.
 Kurup, Udaya Shankar and Gulzar.
 His associations with ace filmmakers like Bharathiraja, S.P.
 Muthuraman, J. Mahendran, K. Balachander, Mani Ratnam, Priyadarshan, Bala, Shankar Nag and R. Balki also became popular.